BeSaRa/open-charity-task/README.md

 # open-charity-task
-this repo for open charity HTML task
+the new repo for task